 These training programs include diverse areas such as health and safety, managerial skills, language proficiency, and specialized technical training.
 For instance, Gruber Logistics' drivers follow the program Gruber Academy, which provides targeted expertise to enhance their professional capabilities.
-Furthermore, Gruber Logistics has introduced a Leadership Development Program focused on cultivating socially responsible leaders within the company.
-This program equips managers with the skills needed to foster a respectful, ethical, and inclusive work environment, ensuring that the values of the Company are upheld throughout its operations.
+Gruber Logistics has implemented training on the Code of Ethics as part of its onboarding procedures to ensure all new employees understand and commit to the company's core values and ethical standards from the outset.
+The training program started in 2024 and continue in 2025 to be extended to the entire Group with an annual recurrence, reinforcing ongoing awareness and compliance.

+In addition, dedicated training sessions on gender equality, anti-corruption, and other key topics have been introduced to further promote a culture of integrity, respect, and responsibility across the organization.
 Finally, for employees nearing the end of their careers, we provide retraining opportunities to help them adapt to new roles or industries if they wish to continue working.
 This support is complemented by services such as job placement, severance packages, and counseling to ease the transition into retirement or new employment.